DOI-ONRR/doi-extractives-data/nrrd-design-system/components/typography/README.md

-# Typography

 ## Typeface
-Lato is used for all headers and text on the site.
+[Lato](https://fonts.google.com/specimen/Lato?selection.family=Lato) is used for all headers and text on the site.
+Lato was chosen for the following features:
+- it uses tabular figures, which are ideal for tables and numerical data
+- stylistically it's an unassuming font which doesn’t try to assert too much personality, and remains neutral
+- it offers a good range of weights
+- fast loading times

 ## Weights
 Three weights of Lato are used on the site: Light (300), Bold (600), and Book (400).